Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

     where `address` is a port for your system.

 3. Save the file and close the editor.

-### Configuring Eclipse
+### Configure Eclipse

 This task describes how to configure Eclipse to connect to and control the JVM.

 1. From the Run menu, choose the **Open Debug** dialog.

 2. Right-click **Remote Java Application** and select **New**.

 3. In the Name box, type Debug Local Tomcat Alfresco.

 4. Next to Project, click **Browse**, and select **Web Client**.
 If this is not available as an option, ensure your source code matches that of your server.

 5. In Connection Properties, enter the port number.

 6. Check **Allow Termination of remote VM** if you want to be able to stop the server from the Eclipse console.

 7. Click **Apply** to save the configuration.

-## Troubleshooting an upgrade
+## Troubleshoot an upgrade

 Use these tips for diagnosing and resolving any issues that might arise as a result of an upgrade.

 1. Immediately after starting the server, make a copy of the `alfresco.log` file.

 2. In the `alfresco.log` file, note the locations of the temporary files containing the SQL statements executed during the upgrade, and make a copy of these temporary files.

 3. Submit the log file and temporary files to Alfresco Support.

-## Troubleshooting rules and actions
+## Troubleshoot rules and actions

 Use these troubleshooting tips when working with rules and actions.

-**Type specialization action problems with Mac OS/X**
+### Type specialization action problems with Mac OS/X**

-If you are using Mac OS/X 10.8.3 or later, the type specialization action is not performed when you save a Microsoft Word document.
+If you're using Mac OS/X 10.8.3 or later, the type specialization action is not performed when you save a Microsoft Word document.

 To resolve this issue, edit your `alfresco-global.properties` file to set the following value: